Serving Mercer, Ocean, Monmouth, Somerset, & Middlesex County

 The three primary nuisance birds in New Jersey are pigeons, house sparrows, and starlings.
 All of these species are non-native; they were introduced and/or migrated into the United States from Europe.
 For commercial customers, nuisance birds are a significant problem.
-Not only do their droppings create an unsightly mess and an unprofessional image for customers entering and exiting the building, but in a warehouse setting, nuisance birds can easily ruin valuable inventory and pose a heath threat to employees.
+Not only do their droppings create an unsightly mess and an unprofessional image for customers entering and exiting the building, but in a warehouse setting, nuisance birds can easily ruin valuable inventory and pose a health threat to employees.
 Unfortunately, problem birds don’t magically go away and decide it’s time to bother someone else.
 Once they are settled in, you can assume they will be there for the long-term.

 To get rid of nuisance birds, you need an experienced bird control professional who can evaluate the problem and institute cost-effective bird-control measures that work.